e-d-i-n-i/owasp-juice-shop-2023/02 - Login Admin/README.md

-# Logine Admin Challenge 🔐
+# Login Admin Challenge 🔐

 This challenge is about loging in with the administrator's account.